cloudmesh/client/docs/source/commands/command_key.rst

 In clouds and distributed environments security keys are used for authentication.
-We like to be able to register specific keys with clouds or vms and eaily use them.
+We like to be able to register specific keys with clouds or vms and easily use them.
 To do so we upload them into a key registry in which each key is uniquely named.
 We use these named keys when we start up virtual machines or log into remote machines.